watsonasi/recipe/README.md

-# recipe
+# Recipes
-Carpentries demo of GitHub for sharing a recipe.
+Here are recipes for guacamole, avocado salad, and a smoothie